 Consider their boomerang status—they left once and could leave again.
 While that’s true of any employee, the reasons for their departure will give you clues about whether they might jump ship again.
 If the employee left because of a conflict with their manager, will they report to the same person in this new role?
 If the employee left because they weren’t promoted fast enough, do you have a clear growth plan for them now?
 This information can be gathered from the employee’s previous exit interview, giving you the necessary tools to ensure the rehired employee is set up for success.

-Do not skip the interview.
-Yes, you’re dealing with someone you already know, but even if they left recently, you’re most likely not hiring them back for the exact same position.
+Do not skip the new hire interview.
+Although you’re dealing with someone who has already worked for the company, you may not be hiring them back for the exact same position—even if they left recently.
 You need to understand their skills and potential contributions, just as you would with any other applicant.

 Conducting an interview will give you the chance to dive deeper into questions you may have based on their exit interview notes and whether their reasons for leaving your company still exist.
-You should ask the former employee the same questions you would ask of anyone who applied to your open position.
+However, you should also ask the former employee the same questions you would ask of anyone who applied to your open position.

 Consider including colleagues in the interview process, especially those the former employee would work closely with or even supervise.
 Having a panel interview gives you more insight into how other employees feel about rehiring someone.
 They may also spot red flags you don’t see.
 Conversely, they could be more enthusiastic about rehiring the former employee.